image of a knight is very strong in Western culture.

 of legend, myth and romance.
 Even now, his presence in history,

-imperfect though it was, continues to provide a moral inspiration for Western males.
-His image stirs men's hearts even as the world contradicts all he stands
+imperfect though it was, continues to provide moral inspiration.
+His image stirs the hearts with a desire for justice, even as the world contradicts all he stands

 to what is just and good.
-Chivalry reflects the highest aspirations
+Chivalry, as a life ethic, reflects the highest aspirations

-of what it means to be a man.
-We are less for the want of it, despite the "good life" we
+of what it means to be human.
+We are less for the want of it, despite whatever "good life" we

-our ultimate destiny, if we choose to grasp it, is to advocate for the values that create a better world for
+The knight's image reveals that our destiny, if we choose to grasp it, is to advocate for the values that create a better world for

 The knight's strength comes from the